deep5050/radio-active/README.md

 ### Extra

-You  can always alias your favourite stations' name with a custom name. radio-active firsts looks for stations in your favourite list.
+You  can always alias your favorite stations' name with a custom name. radio-active firsts looks for stations in your favorite list.

-To add a sation to your favourite station list:
+To add a station to your favorite station list:

 1. place a file named `radio-active-alias.txt` under your home directory.